cerna/linux-evl/Documentation/dovetail.rst

 The following events are defined (include/linux/dovetail.h):

-- INBAND_TASK_SCHEDULE(struct task_struct *next)

-  sent in preparation of a context switch, right before the memory context is switched to *next*.

 - INBAND_TASK_SIGNAL(struct task_struct *target)

   sent when *target* is about to receive a signal.
 The real-time core